-The accompanying consolidated financial statements include the accounts of BancFirst Corporation, Council Oak Partners, LLC, BancFirst Insurance Services, Inc., BancFirst Risk & Insurance Company (2019 and 2020 consolidated financials include a full year of operations for BancFirst Risk & Insurance Company; however it was dissolved as of December 31, 2020), Pegasus Bank, and BancFirst and its subsidiaries.
-The principal operating subsidiaries of BancFirst are Council Oak Investment Corporation, Council Oak Real Estate Inc., BFTower, LLC, BFC-PNC LLC, BF Brazito, LLC, and BancFirst Agency, Inc. All significant intercompany accounts and transactions have been eliminated.
+The accompanying consolidated financial statements include the accounts of BancFirst Corporation, Council Oak Partners, LLC, BancFirst Insurance Services, Inc., Pegasus, Worthington and BancFirst and its subsidiaries.
+The principal operating subsidiaries of BancFirst are BFTower, LLC, BFC-PNC LLC, BF Brazito, LLC, and BancFirst Agency, Inc. All significant intercompany accounts and transactions have been eliminated.
 Assets held in a fiduciary or agency capacity are not assets of the Company and, accordingly, are not included in the consolidated financial statements.
-Certain amounts from 2020 and 2019 have been reclassified to conform to the 2021 presentation.
-These reclassifications were not material to the Company's financial statements.
+Certain amounts from 2021 and 2020 have been reclassified to conform to the 2022 presentation.
+These reclassifications were not material to the Company's consolidated financial statements.